Rohten-WBS/Rohten-WBS/README.md

-👋 Hi, I’m @Rohten-WBS
+👋 Hi, I’m Rohten,
-This a pure WBS-Training Account for my Training Projects.
+this is a pure WBS-Training Account for my Training Projects.

 If you are looking for my none-schooling stuff visit https://rohten.itch.io/